ccoenraets/salesforce-developer-workshop/Using-the-Salesforce1-Platform-APIs.md

   ```

 1. Test the application
-  - Open a browser and access http://localhost:3000
+  - Open a browser and access [http://localhost:3000](http://localhost:3000)
   - Login with your Developer Edition credentials
   - Open the browser console: you should see the **OAuth authentication succeeded** message

   > It may take a few minutes for a Connected App to be available after you create it.
-If you get an this message: error=invalid_client_id&error_description=client%20identifier%20invalid, wait a few minutes and try again.
+If you get this message: **error=invalid_client_id&error_description=client%20identifier%20invalid**, wait a few minutes and try again.

 ### Step 5: Using the REST APIs

-1. In app.js, declare a function named **getSessions()** implemented as follows:
+1. In app.js, declare a function named **getSessions()** implemented as follows (right after the oauthCallback() function):

     ```
     function getSessions() {